aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 `suggestedWindow` (object, required): A JSON object with two keys, "`start`" and "`end`", whose values are timestamps, encoded in the format specified in [@!RFC3339], which bound the window of time in which the CA recommends renewing the certificate.

+`explanationURL` (string, optional): A URL pointing to a page which may explain why the suggested renewal window is what it is.
+For example, it may be a page explaining the CA's dynamic load-balancing strategy, or a page documenting which certificates are affected by a mass revocation event.
+Conforming clients **SHOULD** provide this URL to their operator, if present.

 ~~~ json
 HTTP/1.1 200 OK
 Content-Type: application/json